basemhesham/Silicon-Sprint-AUC/docs/MODULE0.md

 * **Ubuntu/Other Linux**: [Installation Guide](https://librelane.readthedocs.io/en/stable/installation/nix_installation/installation_linux.html)

 ### Why Nix?
-Unlike traditional package managers, **Nix** ensures that every tool in the AES hardening flow—from Yosys to Magic—is pinned to a specific, verified version.
-This eliminates the "it works on my machine" problem, ensuring that your design remains reproducible when shared with the community or submitted to an Efabless MPW shuttle.
+Unlike traditional package managers, Nix ensures that every tool in the AES hardening flow (from Yosys to Magic) is pinned to a specific, verified version.
+This prevents the "it works on my machine" problem when sharing your design with the community or submitting to an MPW shuttle.

 ## 3. Invoking the Environment